 The EU put forward and announced their intention of setting up a working group during the sixty-third and sixty-fourth meetings of GRPE in January and June 2012 and in the 157th session of WP.29 in June 2012.

-The authorisation to develop the above GTR was requested at the 62nd session of GRPE in January 2021 with document number GRPE-82-26-Rev.1, which was submitted for adoption to the 184th session of WP.29 in June 2021 as document number ECE/TRANS/WP.29/2021/81.
+The authorisation to develop the above UN GTR was requested at the 62nd session of GRPE in January 2021 with document number GRPE-82-26-Rev.1, which was submitted for adoption to the 184th session of WP.29 in June 2021 as document number ECE/TRANS/WP.29/2021/81.

-At the 85th GRPE session in January 2022, a formal proposal for this new UN GTR was tabled for adoption.
-Subsequently the proposal was submitted to the June 2022 session of WP.29 for adoption by the Executive Committee for the 1998 Agreement (AC.3).
+At the 85th GRPE session in January 2022, a formal proposal for this new UN GTR was tabled for adoption with formal document number GRPE/2022/7.
+Subsequently the proposal was prepared for submission to the June 2022 session of WP.29 for adoption by the Executive Committee for the 1998 Agreement (AC.3).

 Ongoing developments of test types and procedures and global discussion on harmonization have resulted in the technical requirements contained within this UN GTR.